rasmartins/typemux/examples/graphql-import/README.md

 ## Reserved Keywords

-TypeMux has reserved keywords that cannot be used as field names.
+TypeMUX has reserved keywords that cannot be used as field names.
 If your GraphQL schema uses these as field names, they will be automatically renamed with a trailing underscore:

 - `namespace` → `namespace_`
 - `import` → `import_`